-3. Once the pork belly is rendered, reduce the heat to medium and add the garlic and ginger.
-Stir fry for 10 to 20 seconds or until they are fragrant.
+3. Sauté aromatics.
+Once the pork browned, reduce the heat to medium and add the garlic and ginger.
+Sauté for 10 to 20 seconds or until fragrant.

 📝 Note: The saltiness of your jajangmyeon sauce can depend on the brand of noodles you're using.
 Some noodles are saltier than others, so adjust how much sauce to reduce as needed.

-7. While the jajangmyeon sauce is simmering cook the noodles.
-Place the noodles into a pot of boiling water and stir occasionally.
-Cook according to the package instructions.
-Drain the noodles and rinse with water.
-Make sure to drain well then portion the noodles into serving plates/bowls.
+7. Cook the noodles.
+While the jajangmyeon sauce is simmering, bring a pot of water to a boil and cook the noodles according to the package instructions.
+Once cooked, drain the noodles well.
+If you're using Korean fresh noodles, rinse with water to rinse off excess starch and drain well after rinsing.
+Portion the noodles into serving plates/bowls.

 📝 Note: The amount of cornstarch slurry used for the sauce is based on 10 to 15 minutes of moderate simmering.
 If you reduce the sauce more or less, you may need to adjust the amount of slurry needed, depending on how thick you prefer the sauce to be.

-9. Ladle your desired amount of sauce over the noodles and garnish with julienned cucumber if you wish.
-Mix together the noodles and sauce and enjoy while hot!
+9. Serve.
+Ladle a generous amount of the pipping hot jajangmyeon sauce over the prepared noodles and garnish with julienned cucumber.
+Serve immediately.
+To enjoy, mix together the noodles and sauce until well combined.

-- Don't skip the bean paste stir frying step!
-Stir frying the black bean paste helps bring out the fragrance and also get rid of its slightly bitter flavor.
+- Don't skip the bean paste stir frying step.
+Stir frying the black bean paste makes the past more fragrance.
+It also get rid of the slightly bitter flavor in the bean paste.
 Just make sure to not burn it!

 - Adjust the thickness and saltiness of the sauce to your preference.
-How much to reduce the jajangmyeon sauce kind of depends on how salty you want the sauce.
-So first reduce the sauce to your preferred saltiness.
+How much to reduce the jajangmyeon sauce is really up to your personal preference and how salty you want the sauce.
+We recommend that you first reduce the sauce to your preferred saltiness.
 Then, thicken with the cornstarch slurry to your preferred thickness.

-Jajangmyeon is generally accepted to have derived from Chinese zha jiang mian, so it's considered a Chinese-Korean fusion dish.
-But do note that they are prepared with different ingredients and taste different.
+Jajangmyeon is generally accepted to have derived from Chinese zha jiang mian, so it's considered a Chinese-Korean fusion dish, although the ingredients and flavors are different.

-No. Jajangmyeon is not supposed to be bitter.
+No, jajangmyeon should not be bitter.
 It should be savory with a mild sweetness.
-If the jajangmyeon is bitter, either the black bean paste (chunjang) was burnt when stir frying or it wasn't stir fried long enough or not at all.
+If the jajangmyeon is bitter, either the black bean paste (chunjang) was burnt when stir frying or it wasn't stir fried long enough.

 Jajangmyeon (Korean Black Bean Noodles)